losfair/mvsqlite/README.md

   --raw-data-prefix m
 ```

-You can autocreate namespaces by passing the flag `--auto-create-namespace` to `mvstore` or manually reate a namespace with the admin API:
+You can autocreate namespaces by passing the flag `--auto-create-namespace` to `mvstore` or manually create a namespace with the admin API:

 ```bash
 curl http://localhost:7001/api/create_namespace -i -d '{"key":"test"}'